 - Garage sales and thrift stores – Many parents sell barely used baby gear.

-- Facebook Marketplace and mom groups – Great for sourcing and selling.
+- Facebook Marketplace and mom groups – Excellent for sourcing and selling.

-- Retail clearance sales – New items at discounted prices can be resold for profit.
+- Retail clearance sales – New items at discounted prices can be resold for a profit.

-A high-end stroller bought for $50 can resell for $200 or more, depending on condition.
-Since parents always need baby essentials, this business offers steady demand and good profit margins.
+For example, a high-end stroller bought for $50 could resell for $200 or more, depending on its condition.
+Since parents always need baby essentials, this business offers steady demand and solid profit margins.

-Brides spend a lot on weddings, but many look for affordable second-hand wedding dresses, veils, and accessories to save money.
+Brides often spend a lot on weddings, but many are looking for affordable second-hand wedding dresses, veils, and accessories to save money.
 A gently worn designer wedding gown can sell for half its retail price, making wedding reselling a high-profit business.

 Where to source wedding items:

-- Bridal shops clearing old stock – Buy discounted sample dresses.
+- Bridal shops clearing old stock – Purchase discounted sample dresses.

 - Pre-owned dresses from brides – Many sell their gowns after the wedding.